One of the perks of being a food blogger is that all your friends share their thoughts and experiences on food and special food products with you.

 - 2 cups dried porcini (about 50 g)

 - Jufka for 4 persons (about 350-400 g

 - Bring 4 cups of water to a boil.

-- Meanwhile chop the onion on small pieces and start cooking it until translucent with a drizzle of olive oil.
+- Meanwhile, chop the onion into small pieces and start cooking it until translucent with a drizzle of olive oil.

 - Once the onion is cooked add butter and cook it until melted.

 - When the water reaches the boiling point remove it from heat and add the dried porcini mushrooms and salt and set aside.
 Let the porcini mushrooms in water for at least 10 minutes.